ericaglimsholt/linkify/readme.md

 This is a school project called Linkify, which are our own version of a Reddit clone.
 The assignment have some required features but has to be written with only using PHP, Javascript, HTML, CSS and has to be use either MySQL, MariaDB or MongoDB.

 ## Getting started
+- Clone this repo to your computer.
+- Create a database and import the sql backup file.
+- Set up a local server for the repos root (e.g MAMP).
+- Everything is included.
+- Browse to you server address and get started!

 ## Features to be added
 - [x] Registration